Models wear new season outfits from our holiday range

 What to Wear to a Festival in the Rain

-Layering is the smartest approach to festival dressing.
-Start with a breathable base, add a lightweight mid-layer, then top with something waterproof.
-This way you can adapt as conditions change without feeling bulky or overheated.
+On that note, remember that layering is the smartest approach to festival dressing.
+Start with a breathable base, add a lightweight mid-layer, then top it with your new waterproof.
+This way, you can put on or peel off pieces as conditions change, without feeling bulky or overheated.

-When it comes to footwear in wet conditions, wellies are the obvious choice for muddy fields.
-If you'd prefer something more versatile, walking boots offer grip and water resistance with a look that works beyond the festival site.
+When it comes to rainy day footwear, wellies are a must for tackling muddy fields.
+If you'd prefer something more versatile, you could always pick walking boots instead.
+These offer grip and water resistance, with a look that works beyond the festival site.

 What to Pack for a Festival

-Packing smart means you won't be rummaging through a huge bag when you need something quickly.
-A solid festival packing list includes:
+If there’s ever a time to pack smart, it’s at a festival.
+The last thing you want to be doing in a muddy field is rummaging through a huge bag when you need something quickly.
+A solid festival packing list should include:

 The key is packing versatile pieces that can be mixed, matched and layered.
-One outfit that transitions from afternoon to evening beats three separate looks every time.
+One outfit that transitions from morning to evening beats three separate looks every time.

 Model wears denim jacket with red and pink print maxi skirt

-Great festival style has no age limit.
-For women looking for plus size festival outfits, flowing silhouettes are your best friend.
-Maxi and midi lengths skim rather than cling, while elasticated waists offer comfort without compromising on shape.
-Breathable fabrics such as cotton and linen keep you cool and comfortable across a full day.
+If you’re searching for plus-size festival outfits, flowing silhouettes are your best friend.
+Maxi and midi dresses skim beautifully rather than cling, while elasticated waists offer comfort without compromising on shape.
+Look out for pieces in breathable fabrics like cotton and linen to keep you cool and comfortable all day and night.

-Wrap styles and A-line cuts are universally flattering and particularly good for navigating the mix of sitting, standing and dancing that a festival demands.
-Pair with a bold earring or a statement headband to pull the look together without any effort.
+Wrap styles and A-line cuts are universally flattering, and they’re perfect for navigating the mix of sitting, standing and dancing that a festival demands.
+Accessorise with a bold earring or a statement headband to pull the look together without any effort.

 Festival Footwear That Works All Day

-Whatever you choose, wear them in before the festival.
-Blisters on day one are entirely avoidable.
+Whatever you choose, just make sure you wear them in before the festival.
+Blisters on day one are a quick way to ruin the whole weekend!

 Hunter boots in leopard print